pme123/scala-adapters/docs/_docs/05-configuration.md

 This little option causes all kinds of confusion in the Jekyll community.
 If you're not hosting your site as a GitHub Pages Project or in a subfolder (eg: `/blog`), then don't mess with it.

-In the case of the Minimal Mistakes demo site it's hosted on GitHub at <https://mmistakes.github.io/minimal-mistakes>.
-To correctly set this base path I'd use `url: "https://mmistakes.github.io"` and `baseurl: "/minimal-mistakes"`.
+In the case of the Scala Adapters demo site it's hosted on GitHub at <https://pme123.github.io/scala-adapters>.
+To correctly set this base path I'd use `url: "https://pme123.github.io"` and `baseurl: "/scala-adapters"`.

 For more information on how to properly use `site.url` and `site.baseurl` as intended by the Jekyll maintainers, check [Parker Moore's post on the subject](https://byparker.com/blog/2014/clearing-up-confusion-around-baseurl/).